CEMETARY - SWEDEN

 Members

-I have never found out if the band deliberately misspelled its name.
 Born in Boras, Sweden in 1989 Cemetary was a typical death metal band.
-The Incarnation Of Morbidity and Articulus Mortis demo tapes attracted Boss of Black mark to the band and the band was off to a death metal start.
+The Incarnation Of Morbidity and Articulus Mortis demo tapes attracted Boss of Black Mark to the band and the act was off to a death metal start.
 The band sounded closer to Paradise Lost on its second album though and eventually turned into a goth act.
 Uncertainty regarding style wasn't the band's only problem.
 The band had to deal with strife and a lack of musicianship.
 This was something that had come to the fore during the band's tour.
 The latter is obviously partly responsible for the constant band member changes.
 Eventually to escape the past and the ever-deteriorating Black Mark band leader Lodmalm changed band names and bands!

 An album was issued in 2000 as Sundown and then Cemetary 1213.
 The band was back in business, as Cemetary, in 2005 with the release of a new album called Phantasma on Black Mark.
 Mathias Lodmalm officially announced his departure from the scene in May of 2005.
 He claimed disaffection as the cause for his farewell.